cryostatio/cryostatio.github.io/guides/_subsections/download-edit-and-upload-a-customized-event-template.md

 event option.
 This is not a true *Event Template* and does not have an `XML` definition to download.

+Finally, **Cryostat** also includes some *Preset Event Templates*.
+These behave like *Custom Event Templates* in that the event definition is stored by **Cryostat**, rather than the `target` application, but are handled separately can cannot be deleted like *Custom Event Templates*. *Preset Event Templates* can only be added to a **Cryostat** instance by adding files to a specific configuration directory and restarting **Cryostat**.

 <ol>
   <li>
     {% include_relative _subsections/common/select-target-application.md